SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 * Some game handlers require the Nucleus Co-op folder to be located in the same drive as the game files.

-* If you are still unsure where to place the folder, the root of your main drive (C:/NucleusCo-op) is usually the best option.
+* If you are still unsure where to place the folder, the root of your main drive (C:/NucleusCo-op) is the best option.

 ### 7.- Nucleus Co-op doesn't launch/crashes, how do I fix it?